Comparing Hysteresis Comparator and RMS Threshold Methods for Automatic Single Cough Segmentations: Conclusions

 \section{Conclusions}

 In this paper, we evaluated three different segmentation methods to extract individual (single) coughs from a given audio file containing several coughs.
 The evaluated methods are manual segmentation, hysteresis comparator, and RMS threshold.
-The manual segmentation method is performed by observing silence regions in the audio files resulting in 121 files from the original 16 files.
-The automatic segmentation methods are performed by using a hysteresis comparator and RMS thresholds resulting in 120 files and 151 files, respectively.
+The manual segmentation method is performed by observing silence regions in the audio files, resulting in 121 files from the original 16 files.
+The automatic segmentation methods are performed by using a hysteresis comparator and RMS thresholds, resulting in 120 files and 151 files, respectively.
 We found the agreement of annotators to label the correct individual cough segmentations is fair for the manual segmentation and the hysteresis comparator and moderate for the RMS threshold method.
-The precision score showed that the hysteresis comparator method is the most precise method to segment into individual coughs.
-Finally, there is a large gap in precision scores between manual and automatic segmentation methods (with automatic is higher than manual), showing the potential research directions of automatic individual cough segmentation and counter.
+The performance evaluation showed that the hysteresis comparator method gained better precision scores than the other two evaluated methods to segment into individual coughs.
+Finally, there is a large gap in precision scores between manual and automatic segmentation methods (with automatic is higher than manual), showing the potential research directions of automatic individual cough segmentation and cough counter.
+The future work will also include an evaluation of these segmentation methods for classifying cough-related diseases.